airalab/robonomics-wiki/docs/en/sensors-connectivity-setup.md

 }
 ```

-fill `my_config.json` with example and **insert full path to database file in `db_path` field.**
+fill `my_config.json` with example and **insert full path to the database file in `db_path` field.**

-This configuration will be enough to get sensors data over http and sent it to a Robonomics map.
+This configuration will be enough to get sensors data over http and send it to the Robonomics map.

 ## Running